Emrion/bin-upgrade/README.md

 - **kernel-ok**: the new kernel is active, but the base isn't yet installed.
 - **base-installed**: as the name, but some pieces may not be active until a reboot.
 This is the point where you need to install new third-party kernel modules.
 - **after-uncomment**: the target lines of the configuration files are uncommented.
 This is the end if the upgrade is minor.
-- **major-upgrade**: we are just before the automatic run of `pkg-static -f upgrade`.
+- **major-upgrade**: we are just before the automatic run of `pkg-static -f upgrade` (unless option -p was selected).
-- **pkg-upgraded**: you are asked if it's ok to remove old shared files (libs).
+- **pkg-upgraded**: you are asked if it's ok to remove old shared files (unless option -p was selected)).
 After this possibly last `freebsd-update install`, this is the end of the major upgrade.

 For these commands, at any stage, you have access to some variables, among them:
 - $Release: the target RELEASE for upgrade (e.g. '14.2-RELEASE').
 - $Major: true if this is a major upgrade.
-- $DryRun: true if it operates in dry run mode.
+- $DryRun: true if it operates in dry run mode (option -r is selected).
-- $CheckRelease: true if it checked the "XX.x-RELEASE" string.
+- $CheckRelease: true if it checked the "XX.x-RELEASE" string (no option -f).
+- $PortsUpgrade: true if the option -p was selected.
 - $cmd: the command line that it is executing.
 - $ScriptName: "bin-upgrade" unless you changed the file name.
 - $ScripFullName: as above plus the path.